cardano-foundation/cf-token-metadata-registry/README.md

 ## Introduction

-This repository contains an implementaiton of a [CIP-26](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0026) compliant offchain metadata registry for Cardano.
+This repository contains an implementation of a [CIP-26](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0026) compliant offchain metadata registry for Cardano.
 It exposes an extended API (see the OpenAPI v3 spec hosted by our staging deployments [here](https://api.metadata.staging.cf-deployments.org/apidocs)) with regards to the one specified in [CIP-26](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0026) to allow for more querying options and also write access to the registry to get rid of parts of the GitHub based process (but still stick to the known [GitHub repository](https://github.com/cardano-foundation/cardano-token-registry) as a single source of truth for now).

 Implementation of client tools for metadata creation can be found [here](https://github.com/cardano-foundation/cf-metadata-app) and at [IOG's reference implementation repository](https://github.com/input-output-hk/offchain-metadata-tools).